MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/miniport-adapter-oid-requests.md

 NDIS defines object identifier (OID) values to identify miniport adapter parameters, which include operating parameters such as device characteristics, configurable settings and statistics.
 For more information about OIDs, see [NDIS OIDs](https://msdn.microsoft.com/library/windows/hardware/ff566707).

-NDIS also provides a [direct OID request interface for NDIS 6.1](direct-oid-request-interface-in-ndis-6-1.md) and later miniport drivers.
-The *direct OID request path* supports OID requests that are queried or set frequently.
-The direct OID request interface is optional for NDIS drivers.
+For NDIS 6.1 and later miniport drivers, NDIS provides a [Direct OID Request Interface](direct-oid-request-interface-in-ndis-6-1.md).
+The *Direct OID request path* supports OID requests that are queried or set frequently.
+The Direct OID Request Interface is optional for NDIS drivers.

+For NDIS 6.80 and later miniport drivers, NDIS provides a [Synchronous OID Request Interface](synchronous-oid-request-interface-in-ndis-6-80.md).
+The *Synchronous OID request path* supports OIDs that require synchronization or OIDs that should not be queued by filter drivers, such as [RSSv2](TBD) OIDs.
+The Synchronous OID Request Interface is optional for NDIS drivers.

 The following topics provide more information about miniport driver OID requests: